Alpha1 Capricorni

 The Hipparcos satellite in about the year 2000 found a previously undetected companion at an angular separation of 0.65 arcsecond from the primary.
 This magnitude 8.60 star forms a binary pair with α1 Capricorni.
 Three other faint visual companion stars lie within one arc-minute, so are unresolveable in small telescopes.
 The brightest of these is 10th magnitude and on this basis it has often been considered as an optical binary.
 Separation is increasing rapidly due to great proper motion of the primary star.

-In popular culture

-The name Giedi Prime is used for a fictional planet in Frank Herbert's 1965 science fiction novel Dune.
-This Giedi Prime is a planet of the star 36 Ophiuchi B, and is the home world of the villainous House Harkonnen.